-- Defect-free software is delivered on time as planned, leading to customer’s delight.
+- Defect-free software is delivered on time as planned, leading to customers’ delight.

-- Concurrent development and testing avoid communication gaps and misunderstanding thus avoiding wastage of efforts, time and money.
+- Concurrent development and testing avoid communication gaps and misunderstanding thus avoiding wastage of efforts, time, and money.

-- Waiting time for customers to avail the services gets shrunk as the software is delivered as logical incremental units.
+- Waiting time for customers to avail of the services gets shrunk as the software is delivered as logical incremental units.

 Agile testing, apart from benefits to business, helps software vendors to achieve high-quality standards in their software development process and increase their rating in their industry.
 It also enables them to move forward fast in adopting DevOps principles.

 This is a guide to What is Agile Testing?
-Here we discuss the difference between traditional and agile testing along with the top 7 principles and its strategies.
+Here we discuss the difference between traditional and agile testing along with the top 7 principles and their strategies.
 You may also look at the following articles to learn more-